 Location: South Australia, around 70km or an hour’s drive north of Adelaide.

 Wine Varieties: Barossa Valley is best known for its red wine, especially shiraz, but there has been a new wave of Mediterranean grapes introduced to the region.
+Other notable grapes in the region include Riesling, Semillon, Chardonnay, Grenache, Mourvedre, and Cabernet Sauvignon.

 Harvest Season: February – April

-Famous wineries: Jacob’s Creek, considered Australia’s most successful wine brand, offers a cellar door experience so you can learn where it all began.
+Jacob’s Creek, considered Australia’s most successful wine brand, offers a cellar door experience so you can learn where it all began.
 Another iconic brand, Wolf Blass is an award-winning label that has now spread across nine wineries.
-Penfolds Wines is one of the oldest in the country and regularly considered one of the best Australian wineries.
+Penfolds Wines is one of the oldest in the country and is regularly considered one of the best Australian wineries.

 The Barossa Valley is the most famous of the wine regions in South Australia.
-Its history of viticulture dates back to the 1840s with many estates run by sixth-generation grape growing families.
+Its history of viticulture dates back to the 1840s, with many estates run by sixth-generation grape-growing families.
 The region now has more than 150 wineries with 80 cellar doors to explore.
 Thanks to its proximity, just an hour from Adelaide, Barossa Valley makes for a popular weekend getaway from the city.

 Out of all the South Australian wine regions, Barossa Valley is home to some of the most recognized labels in the business.
-These include, Jacob’s Creek, Wolf Blass and Penfolds.
-However, you can also find plenty of smaller, boutique wineries that offer a more secluded feel.
+These include Jacob’s Creek, Wolf Blass, and Penfolds.
+However, you can also find plenty of smaller boutique wineries that offer a more secluded feel.

 As well as being one of the best wine regions of South Australia, it’s also a great champion for local produce with a weekly farmers market and numerous farm shops and artisanal factories.
 You can easily pick up local cheese and pastries that are perfect for a picnic amongst the vines.

 How to Get There/How to get around: The most common way of exploring Barossa Valley is by car.
 This gives you the ultimate freedom to move around and hop between wineries.
-However, it’s also possible to reach Barossa Valley by public bus.
-Then, rent a bicycle from your hotel to get around the wineries for a more environmentally friendly approach.
+However, it’s also possible to reach Barossa Valley by public bus as LinkSA operates a daily bus service that connects Barossa Valley with Adelaide Metro.

-Where to Eat: Maggie Beer’s Farm is an Australian household name and you can visit the farm in Barossa Valley to see where it all began.
-Try all of her local products and even sit down for lunch, before watching a daily cooking demonstration.
+Where to Eat: Maggie Beer’s Farm is an Australian household name, and you can visit the farm in Barossa Valley to see where it all began.
+Try all of her local products and even sit down for lunch before watching a daily cooking demonstration.

 Don’t Miss: Yalumba Winery is a picturesque estate that was established back in 1848 and is still family-run despite the big private companies overtaking the surrounding estates.
 This is the ultimate Australian winery experience.
+Offerings range from flight tastings to private tours of the grounds, historic buildings, and the unique Yalumba Cooperage.

 Yarra Valley, Australia